AdobeDocs/campaign-web.en/help/v8/rn/acs-migration.md

 ## Console and Web interface {#console}

-As a Campaign v8 user, you will have access to both the new Campaign Web interface and the v8 console.
+As a Campaign v8 user, you have access to both the new Campaign Web interface and the v8 console.
 Data and settings are synchronized from an environment to another.
 All your data and settings available in the client console is visible in the Campaign Web user interface, from the Explorer left navigation.
 [Learn more](../get-started/user-interface.md#user-interface-explorer)

 Supported and unsupported capabilities and interoperability between Campaign Web user interface and Campaign client console [in this page](../get-started/capability-matrix.md)

 ## Terminology {#terminology}

-Most concepts are similar between Campaign Web interface and Campaign Standard.
+Most concepts are similar between Campaign v8 and Campaign Standard.
 However, there are a few differences.
-Here are some examples of terminology differences between Campaign Standard and the Campaign Web interface:
+Here are some examples of terminology differences between Campaign Standard and the Campaign v8:

 <!--
 * Profiles are **Recipients** in the console.
 [Learn more](../audience/gs-audiences-recipients.md).